 Feeding your dog the right food results in less chance of joint, bone, ligament, and mobility issues.
 It keeps their body weight in check, promoting a healthy heart and lungs.
 Too much "people food" can result in a slew of problems, including decreased liver function, among many others.

-Continue reading to learn how to keep your dog healthy, happy, and full!
+Keep reading to learn how to keep your dog healthy, happy, and full and find out about benefits (and risks) of mangoes for dogs.

 Can Dogs Eat Mango?